Is There a Best Time of the Year to Look for a Job?

 The Bottom Line

 While these are good suggestions for when you should ramp up your job search, the best time to look for a job is anytime.
 Companies are always hiring for different reasons, including the need to fill vacancies left by employees who change jobs.
-Therefore, you always have a chance of being hired even during the off season.
+Therefore, you always have a chance of being hired even during the off-season.

 The best approach is to submit your applications all year round if you can, and to as many companies as you can.
-Doing so will increase your chance of being hired.
+Doing so will increase your chances of being hired.
 As Allan Pike explains on this radio interview.

 Original Article here.